3. Bayesian methods#

 3.2.2.
 Sampling-Importance-Resampling / Bayesian Bootstrap#

-The sampling-importance-resampling algorithm is a two-stage extension of the acceptance-rejection sampling which has an improved weight-calculation, but most importantly employs a resampling step.
+The sampling-importance-resampling algorithm is a two-stage extension of the acceptance-rejection sampling with improved weight calculation, but most importantly, it employs a resampling step.
 This resampling step resamples from the space of parameters.
 The weight is then calculated as

 The algorithm to sample from the posterior distribution is then: